rrcwang/ECE183DB/README.md

   * numpy-quaternion

 ## Installation:
-0. Clone and download this repo
+0. Clone and download this repo.
 1. Download and run Webots.
 If everything is working, you should see something like this:

 ![alt text][logo]
 [logo]: 1 "Logo Title Text 2"

 2. If on a **Windows OS**, download the Microsoft C++ Build Tools:
   * It is not necessary to install any of the other packages available in the installer.
 3. Download and install Python 3